Collaborations + Consultancy

 We are all such fans of Donna Wilson’s designs here at Mamas & Papas.
 Collaborating with Donna has brought a really fun and unique style to our Urbo² collection – Mamas & Papas’ Creative Director Olivia Robinson

 Donna has collaborated with cult London interiors store SCP since 2006.
 As well as cushions, throws and pouffes, she has also designed a series of rugs, sofas, armchairs available exclusively via SCP.

 A selection of Donna’s SCP products is available to purchase directly from our website, with a wider selection available from SCP.

 Ljubljana Puppet Theatre hosts puppet shows and drama performances for both young and adult audiences.
 It was founded in 1948, and since 1984 it permanently resides at in Krekov Square.

-Working with award winning director Ivana Djilas, Donna designed the stage interior and all puppets for the classic children’s story ‘Goose The Bear’ by Katja Gehrmann.
-Everything has been knitted in our London studio whilst collaborating with the Theatre’s skilled team of makers and performers in their spectacular workshop.
-The show will be on for the next two years in the prestigious Ljubljana Puppet Theatre.
+Working with award-winning director Ivana Djilas, Donna designed the stage interior and all puppets for the classic children’s story ‘Goose The Bear’ by Katja Gehrmann.
+Everything was knitted in our London studio whilst collaborating with the Theatre’s skilled team of makers and performers in their spectacular workshop.

 This was one of the most enjoyable projects I’ve worked on.
 It was fantastic to see Big Ted and the other characters come to life through puppetry and so rewarding to see first-hand how much the audience loved it, there’s nothing better than children’s laughter! – Donna Wilson